fojt1k/armor-detection/readme.md

 - Creator: [dyny_](https://github.com/DYNYXD?tab=repositories)

 ## Support

 If you encounter any issues or have questions about this resource, please create an issue on the [GitHub repository](https://github.com/fojt1k/armor-detection/issues).

+For additional support or discussions, join our [Discord server](https://discord.gg/gUUCGkv3TF).

 ---

 **Note:** This resource is developed and maintained by [dyny_](https://github.com/DYNYXD?tab=repositories).
 Its simplicity makes it an ideal choice for server administrators looking to prevent armor cheating effectively.